 - The Water Council (Global Water Center)

-- University Services Building (USR)
+- University Services and Research Building (USRB)

 - Innovation Campus*

-- University Services Building (USR)
+- University Services and Research Building (USRB)

 The average shuttle ride is 10 minutes, although it can be shorter or longer depending on traffic and weather.
 All shuttle passengers are expected to act in accordance with the University Housing Rules & Regulations.